abmist/fintopicsnet/README.md

 ## Description
 It was given to students a basic and plain skelenton of the project.
 The goal was using the elements learnt in the course (and any other which could add value) to get a full stack membership site with these components:
-* An account app
+* Account management: sing up, log in, authentication, etc.
 * A forum with a poll
-* A blog
+* A blog which enables comments (Disqus)
-* A payment system
+* A payment system for subscriptions
 * A contact form
+*

 ## Useful comments on the structure and some of the main components added

 *__Account model, register and authentication__*
 * This project includes a **custom user model**.
-* The email acts as username.
+* The email acts as username -with email authentication.
 * It contains **custom attributes** necessary to use Stripe (payment system) and there were also added other custom attributes to collect members' information.
 One of them is an optional **profile picture**.
 * It is used **Stripe** payment system (for membership subscriptions).
 *Once registered and/or logged in*, the user accesses to the profile page which shows his/her basic account information and subscription details.
 You need to be registered and logged in to see most of the content.